Our customers have been hired by:

 “I’m giving you a range, because, depending on the role and the responsibilities involved, this will determine where in this range this role fits.
 Having said that, money isn’t my only motivation, so I’m also keen to grow and be flexible on my salary, depending on the outcome of my application.”

 Pro Tip: As much as you need to decide what’s negotiable and what’s not for you, put yourself in your prospective employer’s shoes.
 Be realistic about the size and type of company interviewing you and think about whether they can afford being flexible in the first place.

 The salary question isn’t the only interview question you need to get ready for.
-Here are all of them with expert advice: Common Job Interview Questions and Best Answers (20 Examples)
+Here are all of them with expert advice: Common Job Interview Questions

 How to Negotiate the Best Salary After a Job Offer has Been Made?